netdata/netdata/docs/step-by-step/step-04.md

----
-title: The basics of configuring Netdata
+# The basics of configuring Netdata
-description: While Netdata comes pre-configured for most use cases, it can be tweaked in thousands of ways.
----

-Welcome to the fourth part of the Netdata tutorial.
+Welcome to the fourth step of the Netdata tutorial.

 Since the beginning, we've covered the building blocks of Netdata, dashboard basics, and how you can monitor many individual systems using many distributed Netdata agents.

 Next up: configuration.

-## What you'll learn in this part
+## What you'll learn in this step

 We'll talk about Netdata's default configuration, and then you'll learn how to do the following: